killerasus/GoCalc/README.md

 ## Testing

-Run tests with `go test` command in the appropriate directories.
+Run tests with `go test ./stack ./calculator ./operations -v` command in the root directory.